request an appointment online.

 View Clinical TrialsVaginal Cancer Treatment

 At MD Anderson, a team of renowned physicians customizes your care to be sure you receive the most advanced treatments for vaginal cancer.
-And, because we go beyond treating the disease, we always keep your quality of life in mind.
-For this reason, we focus on therapies that have the least impact on your body, yet target the cancer with leading-edge methods.
+Because we go beyond treating the disease, we always keep your quality of life in mind.
+For this reason, we focus on therapies that target cancer with leading-edge methods while minimizing side effects.

 MD Anderson treats more women each year with vaginal cancer than most oncologists in the nation.
 This gives us a level of expertise that is rare and translates to better outcomes in many cases of vaginal cancer.

-Like all surgeries, vaginal cancer surgery is most successful when performed by a specialist with as much experience as possible in the particular procedure.
+Like all surgeries, vaginal cancer surgery is most successful when performed by a specialist with as much experience as possible in the procedure.
 MD Anderson surgeons are among the most skilled and recognized in the world.
-They perform a number of surgeries for vaginal cancer each year, using the newest, most-advanced techniques.
+They perform many surgeries for vaginal cancer each year, using the newest, most-advanced techniques.
 Special areas of focus include:

 - Surgical methods that allow some women to keep the ability to have children